Smallness of fundamental groups for arithmetic schemes: Fundamental groups with modulus

-\begin{lemma} Let $f:X \to S$ be a smooth and of finite type morphism over $k$ from $X$ to a normal variety $S$ with generic point $\e$.
-Assume that the geometric generic fiber $X_{\ebar}$ is connected and the map $f$ has a section $s: S \to X$.
+\begin{lemma} Let $S\in \SchZ$ be connected normal with generic point $\eta$, and $f:X\to S$ a smooth morphism in $\SchZ$.
+Assume that the geometric generic fiber $X_{\ebar}$ of $f$ is connected and the map $f$ has a section $s: S \to X$.
 Then, for any modulus $\m$ on $X$ there is a modulus $\m'\ge \m$ on $X$ such that the sequence of fundamental groups